LUTZ BUSINESS INSIGHTS

 Steve Schaffer, operations manager

 Data tells a story.
 It can reveal how well a business is performing and highlight aspects that need immediate attention.
-Through dashboards, you can visualize a dynamic snapshot of a number of key data points, effectively summarizing the critical information business leaders require to make the most effective decisions.
+You can visualize a dynamic snapshot of a number of key data points through dashboards, summarizing the critical information business leaders require to make the most effective decisions.
 Here are six steps to help you get started with creating informative dashboards.

 1. Keep it Simple